 Plant a new tree for Earth Day to replenish the loss of trees due to deforestation.
 Remember that one tree provides enough oxygen for the life of 2 people.
 Tree’s provide shade in the Summer and a home for wildlife.
 Trees placed by your home (but not too close) provide shade on your roof and windows and save on electricity.

 Buy recycled garden materials, tools and buckets.
 It may cost you a little more, but you will feel good about your choices.
 Finally, always recycle lawn scraps, never bag them for the landfill, start a compost pile, bag them in paper bags for the city, or find a neighbor who can use them on their compost.
+Make every day Earth Day and remember that it only takes one person to make a difference, and more is even better!

 Happy Earth Day & Happy Gardening!!